Salaries in Denmark – How Much Money Can You Earn?

 Salaries in Denmark compared globally.

-The table below provides an overview of average monthly wages in selected OECD-countries plus Brazil and India.
+The table below provides an overview of average monthly wages in selected OECD countries plus Brazil and India.

 Table: Average monthly wages in selected countries.